ronandi/chatbot/README.md

 ## Installation

-Clone this repo and then run gem build and gem install, or
+    gem install chatbot

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

-    gem 'chatbot', :git => "git://github.com/ronandi/chatbot.git"
+    gem 'chatbot'

 And then execute: